ElementareTeilchen/groupdelegation/Documentation/Administrator/Index.md

 composer require elementareteilchen/groupdelegation
 ```

-### Via Extension Manager

-Go to the Extension Manager, choose "Get Extensions", search for "groupdelegation" and import and install the extension.

 ## Extension Configuration

-In the Extension Manager you can set the option **ignoreOrganisationUnit**.
-If selected, sub-admins are able to
-edit permissions by adding/removing delegatable groups of *every BE user* who is not a TYPO3 admin.
-The organisation
-units will be ignored.
+Go to **Admin Tools > Settings > Extension Configuration > groupdelegation** to configure the extension.

+**ignoreOrganisationUnit** (default: enabled)

+When enabled, sub-admins can edit permissions for *every* non-admin BE user regardless of organisational unit.
+This is the default.

+When disabled, sub-admins can only manage BE users that belong to the OUs assigned to their sub-admin group.
+This requires setting up OUs (see below).

-If you change this setting later, you will have additional work with TYPO3 users and their groups.
+If you change this setting later, you will have additional work reassigning TYPO3 users and their groups.

 > **Important:** Using this extension, you have to take more care about the organisation of the backend groups because
 > some unforeseen things might be possible.
 For example: if a user belongs to both the marketing and the human